The main elements of the UI are:

 Mission Command Editors

-Click on a mission command to show its editor which allows you to specify the values for the command.
-You can also change the type of the command by clicking on the command name, "Waypoint" in this example.
-This allows you to pick from the set up available commands to build your mission.
-To the right of the command name is a menu you can open by clicking.
-This menu provides you access to additional options such as Insert and Delete.
+You can change the type of the command by clicking on the command name (for example: "Waypoint").
+This will display the Select Mission Command dialog shown below.
+To the right of each command name is a menu that you can click to access to additional options such as Insert and Delete.